fablabbcn/smartcitizen-docs/docs/Guides/getting started/Using the Shell.md

 For instance, if we try to do 1.5 times the reading interval of the temperature sensor, we will get:

 ```
-SCK > sensor temp -interval 90
+SCK > sensor temp -interval 240
-The sensor read interval is calculated as a multiple of general read interval (60)
+The sensor read interval is calculated as a multiple of general read interval (180)
-Changing interval of Temperature to 60
+Changing interval of Temperature to 180
 Saved configuration on eeprom!!
 ```

 Some **limitations** apply though:

-1. The minimum reading and publication interval is 30s
+1. The minimum reading and publish interval is 5s
-2. The maximum reading interval is one day
+2. The maximum reading interval is one hour
-3. The maximum publication interval is one hour
+3. The maximum publish interval is one hour

 For more customisation, please [email](mailto: support@smartcitizen.me) or post on the [forum](https://forum.smartcitizen.me).

+!!! warning "Default configuration"
+    At the moment there is no command to return to the default configuration.
+You should use:
+    ```
+    config -pubint 300 -readint 60
+    ...
+    sensor pm -interval 300
+    ```

 ### Get version data